 A: In general, this is a very healthy breed.
 They are subject to the usual 'doggy' healthy problems - most of which can be prevented by vaccination or prompt attention.

 Q: Are there any Health Problems that I should be concerned about?

-A: Any breed of dog can be subject to genetic and/or birth defects.
-Some of the conditions that have been reported are Neck Pain Syndrome, Hip Dysplasia, Patellar Luxation, Heart Murmurs, and some Eye Conditions.
-The occurrence of these diseases is under investigation by the PBGVCA Health and Genetics' Committee.
-It is important to obtain a PBGV from a reputable breeder, to get a health certificate from that breeder and to have your dog examined by your veterinarian for any heart, eye, ear or other abnormalities.
+A: Some of the conditions that have been reported are Neck Pain Syndrome, Hip Dysplasia, Patellar Luxation, Epilepsy, Heart Murmurs, and some Eye Conditions.
+The occurrence of these diseases is under investigation by the PBGVCA Health Committee.
+Primary open angle glaucoma (POAG) is a severe, blinding eye disease that occurs in a small percentage of PBGVs.
+Fortunately, a genetic test is available that distinguishes between dogs who are unaffected by POAG, those who are likely to develop the disease, and those who carry the genetic mutation.
+You can learn more about POAG in the PBGV, click here.
+Be sure to talk to your dog's breeder about the dog's POAG status as well as all possible health risks.
+It is important to obtain a PBGV from a reputable breeder and to have your dog examined by your veterinarian for any heart, eye, ear or other abnormalities.
 Anyone interested in purchasing a dog should discuss the prevalence of these problems in that kennel with the breeder.

 Q: How long will they live?

 A: You should expect an average life span of 12 years or more.

 Q: What does a PBGV eat?

 A: Like other dogs s/he will eat most anything put in front of him.
 Feeding a good quality dog food and dog treats will normally satisfy his/her nutritional needs.
 Supplements or special foods should be used only on the recommendation of your veterinarian.

 Q: Where can I find a puppy if I decide to purchase a PBGV?